The fourth edition of Consciousness: An Introduction, the world’s only textbook on consciousness, came out in April 2024.

 First, our talk on “How and why to teach consciousness”, complete with gruesome baby doll and furry lobster.
 (We’re the first 30 minutes.)

 Second, our interviews with Nick Day for Consciousness Central, filmed at the conference.
-(Contrary to appearances, Sue is the first 15 minutes, and I’m 7 minutes from 25:21.)
+(Contrary to appearances in the thumbnail, Sue is the first 15 minutes, and I’m 7 minutes from 25:21.)

 Third, the interesting debacle that was Sue’s “dialogue” with Deepak Chopra.